kcp-dev/contrib/20250401-kubecon-london/workshop/02-explore-workspaces/README.md

 kubectl get ws
 ```

-These are the workspaces we created, and they represent logical separation of resources in the cluster.

 We haven't seen `ws use` yet.
-Using this command, you move into a different workspace in the tree of workspaces, much like `cd` moves you into a different directory described by a path.
-In case of workspaces, a path too may be relative or absolute, where `:` is the path separator, and `:` alone denotes the root of the tree.
+Using this command you move into a different workspace in the tree of workspaces, much like `cd` moves you into a different directory described by a path.
+In the case of workspaces, a path too may be relative or absolute, where `:` is the path separator, and `:` alone denotes the root of the tree.

 ```shell
 kubectl ws use :